Renters Rights LondonRenters Rights LondonRenters Rights London

 Every council is divided between Councillors, who are elected politicians, and non-political officers, who are appointed to do a particular job.

-In Brent, these people might be useful to talk to:
+In Brent, these people should be able to help:

 Ms Sue Harper